MileHacker Logo

 • Laiwu Ginger Festival: Plan your visit for autumn to experience this unique local event celebrating Laiwu's famous produce.

-• Lunar New Year: If prepared for crowds and closures, this has profound cultural immersion.
+• Lunar New Year: If prepared for throngs of people and closures, this has profound cultural immersion.
 Book far in advance.

 • Dragon Boat Festival (June): Experience traditional boat races and enjoy zongzi (sticky rice dumplings).